pprunty/pprunty.github.io/posts/05-just-do-it.md

 Yeah, I probably didn't like the book.
 After all, who says you need to read the whole thing?
 If a book has you hooked, you'll read it back-to-front.
 You might even go back for seconds.

 This realization reminded me of another passion in my life: exercise.

-I love exercise.
-Moreover, I love the feeling exercise gives you after you finish a really tough session.
+For as long as I can remember, I have loved exercise.
+Moreover, I love the feeling exercise gives you after finishing a really tough workout.
 As a child, my parents signed me up for almost every sport they could find: swimming, taekwondo, judo, boxing, hurling, Gaelic football — the list goes on.
-In hindsight, I can understand why they were frustrated when, after buying me an expensive new judo kimono for Christmas that I asked for, I decided I didn't want to go to judo anymore...
+In hindsight, I can understand why they were frustrated when, after buying me an expensive new judo kimono for Christmas that I asked for, only to find out I don't want to go to judo anymore...

 Today, I continue exploring various sports, albeit with a little bit more self-awareness.
 I do jiu